robinje/multi-user-dungeon/README.md

 The current objectives are:

-- [ ] Create the TCP server for clinet connections.
+- [x] Create the TCP server for clinet connections.
 - [ ] Create a text parser for user input.
 - [ ] Impliment a database for the game.
 - [ ] User authentication and account creation.

+TODO:

+- [ ] Fix output formatting for the client.